mg-wiewiora/to-do-list-react/README.md

 # To Do List
-Fully interactive version → React Hooks, Custom Hooks & Styled Components
+Fully interactive version → React & Redux Toolkit, Styled Components

 > This project is a React version of the previous To-Do List application (created in other [public repository](https://mg-wiewiora.github.io/to-do-list-improved/)).
-It includes fully interactive task management with persistent storage, custom hooks, and modern component-based styling.
+It includes fully interactive task management with Redux Toolkit and modern component-based styling.
 >
 > This project was created as part of learning Front-end fundamentals.
 >